RunReveal

 • Genuine threat: Updates status to investigating for human review

-• False positive: Automatically closes the investigation with resolution notes
+• False positive: Automatically closes the investigation with a classification and resolution notes

 AI triage in action